Ellen Longworth and James Cropper Ashworth

 Robert Ashworth is born March 7, 1899, the couple are still living at 32 Bolton Road.
 The child is baptized at Chorley’s St. James Church on April 16th.

-Parish Register, St. James Chorley (image source: Ancestry.com
+Parish Register, St. James Chorley (image source: Ancestry.com)

-Either way—the family appears with son Robert (aged 2 at the time of the census).
+We find the family on the 1901 Census still living on Lincoln Street.
+James and Ellen are both 24.
+The family appears with son Robert (aged 2 at the time of the census) and John (aged 11 months).
 James‘ occupation is “mechanic fitter & turner.”

-1901 England Census (image via Ancestry.com)
+1901 England Census (image source: Ancestry.com)

 21 Lincoln Street, Garston, Lancashire (image via GoogleMaps)